apache/flink-web/how-to-contribute.md

 ## Contribute code

 Apache Flink is maintained, improved, and extended by code contributions of volunteers.
 The Apache Flink community encourages anybody to contribute source code.
 In order to ensure a pleasant contribution experience for contributors and reviewers and to preserve the high quality of the code base, we follow a contribution process that is explained in our [Contribute code]( {{ site.base }}/contribute-code.html) guide.
-The guide does also include instructions to setup a development environment, our coding guidelines and code style, and explains how to submit a code contribution.
+The guide also includes instructions on how to setup a development environment, our coding guidelines and code style, and explains how to submit a code contribution.

 **Please read the [Contribute code]( {{ site.base }}/contribute-code.html) guide before you start to work on a code contribution.**